sifank/NexDome_Beaver/README.md

 Note: clicking on 'Park' will move to the park position and also prevent any rotator movement/action, until UnPark is clicked.

+Home is defined as where the rotator controller's index magnet is located.
+This can be anywhere convenient (like not by the door, over a bay, etc.).
+Setting the Home Position field will correctly index this from north.
+There are three options to set the home position(Home ...ition).
+  - Set the 'Home Position' field by entering the degrees, minutes and seconds of the offset from the home magnet to north
+  - Move the dome to the home magnet sensor and click 'Current'
+  - 'Default' button will set the offset to zero

 Slaving Tab
 -----------